Farmers taking action on emissions

 Farmers for Climate Action was formed in 2015 by a group of farmers who were frustrated by government inaction on reducing carbon pollution.
 The organisation aims to ensure that farmers can play a key role in finding climate solutions by providing farmer education and training on climate-smart agricultural practices, as well as working with industry bodies to share research and provide support to help agriculture reduce its carbon footprint.

-Farmers for Climate Action CEO Wendy Cohen says the Australian agricultural industry is already working to reduce its carbon emissions and should aim to reach net zero by 2030.
+Farmers for Climate Action CEO Wendy Cohen says our agricultural industry is already working to reduce its carbon emissions.
+Further, it should aim to reach net zero by 2030.

 “Far from needing to be left out of a national net-zero target, farmers want funding for research and development so they can accurately measure their emissions, reduce them and continue to compete in a low-carbon global economy,” she says.

 Farmers for Climate Action Deputy Chair, agricultural scientist and farmer Dr Anika Molesworth, says that farmers are also keenly aware that the global economy is increasingly moving towards a low-carbon future, where trade barriers and carbon tariffs will soon be in place: “In that environment, high-emitting countries risk being left behind,” she says.

 AgZero 2030 – a group of Western Australian farmers, primary industry professionals and organisations – also believes a target of net-zero emissions is a realistic goal.
 The movement was formed by Corrigin farmers Cindy Stevens and Simon Wallwork shortly after the 2019 federal election.
 It works to promote positive responses to climate change.